mliew21396/remote-work-u3/week-9/2-JavaScript/DOM-manipulation/README.md

 ## Release 0: Add a Class

-Add the class "done" to div.release-0.
+Add the class "done" to the #release-0 div.

 ## Release 1: Set the Display Property